-- A. Students in athletics, marching band, and/or cheerleading, must have a physical examination by a qualified physician and this form must be kept on file in the office of the athletic director.
-In order for this physical exam to be valid, it must have been administered on or after February 1 of the previous year, and have been signed by a parent or guardian giving the student permission to participate.
-MSHSAA - B. All students who participate in athletics and/or cheerleading, must have on file in the office of the athletic director written proof of valid insurance coverage.
-BOTH A. and B. MUST BE COMPLETED PRIOR TO PARTICIPATION IN PRACTICE. - C. DRUG TESTING (Lexington R-V School District school board policy: S-196-P) As a condition of participating in extracurricular activities OR acquiring a parking pass, middle school students, high school students, and their parents must consent to the district's drug testing policy.
-Participants must complete a drug testing consent form prior to participating in any school activities. - D. CITIZENSHIP: Students must be creditable school citizens whose conduct, either in or out of school will not reflect discredit to themselves or their school.
-MSHSAA - E. ACADEMICS: - a.
-An incoming freshman must have been promoted from the eighth grade. - b.
+- 1. An incoming freshman must have been promoted from the eighth grade. - 2.
 MSHSAA Academic requirements, Grades 9-12.
 The minimum academic standard will be increased to 3.0 units of credit or 80% of the maximum allowable credits which may be earned, whichever is greater.
 Students must be enrolled in at least 6 credit earning classes during the semester of eligibility.
 Second semester freshmen through seniors must earn 3.0 credits in the previous semester.
 Students may earn up to one (1) full credit needed for graduation in summer school.
 Students must maintain a "C-"average based on semester grades.
-An appeals committee comprised of the Principal, Athletic Director and Counselor exists for special circumstances. - c.
+An appeals committee comprised of the Principal, Athletic Director and Counselor exists for special circumstances. - 3.
 MSHSAA Academic requirements, Grades 7-8.
 A "grading period" is a period no less than six weeks and no greater than nine weeks where progress is determined and is reported to the students or parents.
 A student must have been promoted to a higher grade.
-However, any such student who failed more than two scheduled subjects, or failed to make standard progress in special education, shall be ineligible the following grading period regardless of promotion to higher grade. - F. TRANSFERRING SCHOOLS: Students and parents must move into the District of their new school unless they meet the exceptions listed in MSHSAA rules.
-MSHSAA
+However, any such student who failed more than two scheduled subjects, or failed to make standard progress in special education, shall be ineligible the following grading period regardless of promotion to higher grade. - E. TRANSFERRING SCHOOLS: Students and parents must move into the district of their new school unless they meet the exceptions listed in MSHSAA rules.
+(MSHSAA bylaw) - F. PARTICIPATION LIMITS: Students are eligible to participate in any activity for a maximum of four consecutive seasons beginning when he/she enters the ninth grade.
+(MSHSAA bylaw) - G. AGE LIMIT: If a student reaches nineteen (19) years of age prior to July 1, he/she will be ineligible the next school year.
+To be eligible for the junior High school competition against teams in a particular grade classification, the student shall not have reached the following ages prior to July 1 preceding the opening of school: Grade Seven (7) age 14 and Grade Eight (8) age 15.
+If a student does not meet the age standard for a particular grade classification, that student may compete on a team of a higher grade classification.
+(MSHSAA bylaw)